 New York Metropolitan Grants

-JWFNY funds social change programs that promote economic security, leadership and educational advancement among women and girls in the Jewish community.
+JWFNY funds social change programs that promote economic security, leadership advancement and health & well-being among women and girls in the Jewish community.
 The Foundation looks favorably upon programs that help build resources within the Jewish community and fill in the gaps between services that already exist.
 We are open to funding new or existing projects that help organizations leverage their resources to expand.
 Grants are paid over two years and are traditionally between $40,000 – $80,000.

 JWFNY supports small, start-up and established innovative organizations by offering grants between $5,000 and $15,000 to those organizations with operating budgets of $750,000 or less.
 These small grants may be used for program support, general operating or capacity building services.